 The WATERMARK Monitor automatically reads up to eight (8) sensors and stores the readings for collection and display by a computer.
-WATERMARK soil moisture, soil temperature, IRROMETER Model V and RSU (4-20mA transducer), switch closure, voltage, rain gauge and 4-20mA sensors can be read and recorded (some require adapters).
-SENSOR SITE SELECTION - Often more than one sensor should be placed at a given location, at varying depths; for instance, one sensor in the upper portion of the plant's effective root zone and other sensors located deeper into the root zone profile.
-It can give a better representation of the plant's uptake of water and is referred to as a 'sensing station'.
-PLACEMENT
+WATERMARK soil moisture, soil temperature, IRROMETER Model E and RSU (4-20mA transducer), switch closure, voltage, rain gauge and 4-20mA sensors can be read and recorded (some require adapters).

+SENSOR SITE SELECTION - Often more than one sensor should be placed at a given location, at varying depths.
+For instance, one sensor in the upper portion of the plant's effective root zone and other sensors located deeper into the root zone profile.
+We refer to this as a "sensing station", and it can give a better representation of the plant's uptake of water.